-(Curated in support of community members who are Black, Indigenous, and People of Color – and to forward the cause of anti-racism.)
+(Curated in support of community members who are Black, Indigenous, and People of Color/Asian American and Pacific Islander – and to forward the cause of anti-racism.)

 “Mental health conditions don’t discriminate, and neither should our mental health system.
 We are calling for systematic change and improved access to culturally competent care, so no one feels alone in their journey.”

 (Daniel H. Gillison, Jr., CEO of NAMI National)

 NAMI New Hampshire programs and supports are open to all individuals and families affected by mental illness and suicide.
 The mental health resources below offer support specifically for our community members who are Black, Indigenous, and People of Color/Asian American and Pacific Islander – information is also available for those working on meaningful BIPOC/AAPI allyship.

 Please note: The resources included here are not endorsed by NAMI New Hampshire, and NAMI New Hampshire is not responsible for the content of or service provided by any of these resources.

 The Asian Mental Health Project

 Aims to educate and empower Asian communities seeking mental healthcare.